 Southwest’s Companion Pass is one of the most lucrative perks in the airline industry, allowing you to bring a designated companion with you on any Southwest flight for free (other than taxes and fees) for the remainder of the calendar year in which you earned it, plus the entire following calendar year.

-You’ll need to earn 110,000 qualifying points to earn it, but all 65,000 points of the Priority’s signup bonus will count, getting you more than halfway there.
-Every point you earn from regular spend on the card counts towards the Companion Pass as well, so the $15,000 you spent to get the full 65,000 point sign up bonus means that you’ll actually be sitting on at least 80,000 points, leaving you just 30,000 short.
+You’ll need to earn 110,000 qualifying points to earn it, but all 40,000 points of the Priority’s signup bonus will count, getting you over a third of the way there.
 Just remember that the counter resets every year on January 1, so plan accordingly.

 Every $10,000 of spend you put on the card will also net you 1,500 tier qualifying points, which can inch you closer to A-List (35,000 points) or A-List Preferred (70,000 points).
 A-List benefits are really pretty mediocre though, so I wouldn’t use this card to chase status, unless you’re very close already.